tomalbrc/filament/docs/src/content/block-behaviours.md

 Defines the block as strippable, replacing it with another block when interacted with an axe.

 - **Fields**:
-    - `replacement`: The identifier of the block to replace the current block with (e.g., "minecraft:stone").
+    - `replacement`: The identifier of the block to replace the current block with.
+Example: `minecraft:stone`
+    - `lootTable`: Identifier for a loot table to use when the block is stripped.
+Example: `minecraft:bell`

 ---